id/emqx-docs/en_US/extensions/plugins.md

 Check out the example files in your project directory: `priv/config.hocon.example`, `priv/config_schema.avsc.example`, `priv/config_schema.avsc.enterprise.example` and `priv/config_i18n.json.example`.
 Plugins that support configuration and configuration validation can be written based on these files.

 Note that `priv/config_schema.avsc.enterprise.example` and `priv/config_i18n.json.example` contain the UI declarations and their internationalization configurations.
-Using UI declarations to render plugin configuration form pages is an EMQX Enterprise edition feature.
+UI declarations can be used to render plugin configuration form pages.

 :::